EMPAT94/empat94.github.io/_gs/Chapter 18 - The Mage Situation.md

 "Why not just remove the Mage Class then?"
 (Me)

-"Mage Class is one of the base Classes of the simulation and deeply entrenched in the storyline.
+"Mage Class is one of the Base Classes of the simulation and deeply entrenched in the storyline.
 Removing it is infeasible."
 (Betty)

 "Makes sense.
 But what about the test subjects who selected Mage is last 84 versions.
 How did they make it out of the tutorial?"
 (Me)